 - Up to 9 months in prison

 While misdemeanor probation seems like a lighter sentence than jail time, you must adhere to a strict set of guidelines given by the judge at sentencing.
 You most likely will be monitored and be required to check in with a probation officer on a regular basis.
 If you fail to follow the guidelines, the judge can extend the length of your probation, include new guidelines or even impose a jail sentence.

 Intoxicated Possession of a Firearm: Don’t Drink and Carry

-In Wisconsin it is illegal to have any trace of a restricted controlled substance in your system while in possession of a firearm.
-If you’re caught, it’s a class A misdemeanor with charges and penalties which can disrupt your life, making it difficult to find or maintain employment.
+In Wisconsin it is legal to conceal carry a firearm for your own protection, but if you plan to go out and have a good time you'll want to leave your gun at home.
+It is illegal to have any trace of a restricted controlled substance in your system while in possession of a firearm.
+If you’re caught, penalties can disrupt your life, making it difficult to find or maintain employment.
 When jail time and hefty fines are on the table, it’s important to arm your defense with the strong knowledgeable attorneys at Grieve Law LLC.

-Negligent Use: Pointing a Gun Can Be a Crime in Madison or Anywhere in Wisconsin
+Negligent Use: Pointing a Gun Can Be a Crime in Wisconsin

 Using a firearm or dangerous weapon to threaten the safety of another is a class A misdemeanor in Wisconsin.
-Even if no harm is cause, the act of pointing a gun at someone is considered a crime.
+Even if the weapon wasn't loaded and no harm is caused, the act of pointing a gun at someone is considered a crime.
 If you or someone you know is charged with endangering safety by negligent use, contact the Madison-area gun defense attorneys at Grieve Law for experienced representation.

-If presented with gun charges in Dane County or anywhere in Wisconsin, reach out to our team of experienced Madison-Area gun lawyers qualified to advise you on the best strategies to get your charges reduced or dropped.
+If presented with gun charges in Dane County or anywhere in Wisconsin, reach out to our team of experienced Madison-Area gun lawyers for the best legal strategies to get your charges reduced or dropped.